 The Royal Philharmonic Society Awards are a unique moment in the year to come together and celebrate a truly national story of excellence, creativity and innovation in music-making with special guests, inspirational stories, and live music.

 As a charity, we are proud to present the RPS Awards with generous support from individuals and organisations who believe in shining a deserved light on the outstanding artists and initiatives whose music lifts hearts and minds across the nation.
-We are immensely grateful to our Principal Supporters joining us in 2026, including BBC Radio 3, ABRSM, BBC Music Magazine, Dorico from Steinberg, Presto Music, PRS for Music and Sir Simon and Victoria, Lady Robey CBE.
+We are immensely grateful to our Principal Supporters joining us in 2026, together with Award Supporters who enjoy a special association by putting their name to an individual Award.
+We thank them all for playing an integral role in classical music's annual good news story.

 BBC Radio 3